ggnohc/Rover/Rover_writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 * The basic function allows the rover to navigate automonously, but to meet the requirement of mapping the terrain of 40% with 60% fidelity more changes is needed
-  * Since rock will be scattered randomly around the wall, a "wall clinging" approach will be utilized by adding a bias variable to the rover steer angle, using "near_wall" variable in code below:
+  * Since rock will be scattered randomly around the wall, a "left wall clinging" approach will be utilized by adding a bias variable to the rover steer angle, using "near_wall" variable in code below:

     `Rover.steer = np.clip(np.mean(Rover.nav_angles * 180/np.pi) + near_wall, -15, 15)`